Skip to main content

 Background

-human-rights-enabling characteristics of the Internet might be degraded if they
+human-rights-enabling characteristics of the Internet might be degraded if

-Moreover it is widely accepted that technical design decisions about the
+Moreover, it is widely accepted that technical design decisions about the

 policy and individual human rights.
+Studying those impacts is one of the

 freedom of expression and freedom of association.
 Since the Internet’s